second-state/wasm-learning/nodejs/hello/README.md

 # The hello example

 In this example, we demonstrate how to call a Rust function from a nodejs host through the SSVM.
+Read about [Getting started with Rust functions in Node.js](https://www.secondstate.io/articles/getting-started-with-rust-function/).

 ## Prerequisites